Databricks Query History Access change

 What's affected if Monte Carlo loses access to query text

-The following features rely on query text and will be impacted if Monte Carlo cannot read statement_text:
+The following features rely on query text and might be impacted if Monte Carlo cannot read statement_text:

 - Query Performance monitors and Query Performance Anomaly alerts